-Each year the Sixth Upper Art Committee, in collaboration with the Art staff, run an after school club and for the lower school (KS3).
 The Sixth form and Year 11 students are regularly involved, on a voluntary basis, in scenery and costume production for the Christmas and Summer Concerts.
 The Sixth Upper Art Committee also organise groups to produce artwork for Charities week.

 Progression – How will the study of Art and Design benefit students’ future education and career?

 You can progress from GCSE to A Level Art and Design, from this to a foundation course at a college of Art and Design and then onto a degree course.
 You have a wide choice of courses from which to choose, for example, Graphic Design, Textiles, 3D Design, Product Design, Theatre Design, Fine Art, Fashion, Hair and Beauty, Special Effects for Stage and Theatre, History of Art, Museums and Gallery courses, Interior Design, Jewellery Design, Shoe Design, Games Design, Photography and Digital Media courses